manuelhuber/manuel-huber.de/_posts/2017-09-23-modify-prefab-via-scriptableobjects.md

 }
 ```

-What&#8217;s this &#8220;ModifiyHero&#8221; method that doesn&#8217;t do anything?
-That&#8217;s for when you need to write a lot of code for one specific hero and don&#8217;t want to cluster up the generic class.
-You&#8217;d extend the CharacterBuilder and override this method to add even more customization:
+What's this "ModifiyHero" method that doesn't do anything?
+That's for when you need to write a lot of code for one specific hero and don't want to cluster up the generic class.
+You'd extend the CharacterBuilder and override this method to add even more customization:

 ```csharp
 public class RogueBuilder : CharacterBuilder {